conker19to21/Game-Boy-DMG-Color-With-IR/README.md

 Be sure to check out Bucket Mouse's Original Github Post on the DMGC project which you can be <a href="https://github.com/MouseBiteLabs/Game-Boy-DMG-Color/tree/main">Found Here!</a> and has a Huge breakdown of common issues and solutions to most issues which may occur during the building process.

-Additional Shout Out goes to EdvinDraw!
+Additional Major Shout Out goes to EdvinDraw!
 A IR shield cutout was designed by EdvinDraw and can be <a href="https://www.thingiverse.com/thing:7093936">Found Here!</a> for use with NON clear DMG shells.

 Additionally EdvinDraw had also made a Tutorial how to use and make the IR shield cutout which can be <a href="https://youtu.be/QVl8f0OApuU?si=GgzmjaVQX5JkgJGN">Found Here!</a>